aanand024/FHIR_Scenario2/README.md

-# FHIR_Scenario2

-## Description

-This is our submission for the FHIR Hackathon and Scenarios 2.
-We have created a prototype of the web-based app for the patient to use.
-First the user has to login to the application (they can also create an account if they're not registered).
-They then navigate to the home page where they report daily symptoms (checkup.html), can view past records (Records.html - this requires database setup), can view a summary of their biometric data (data.html), and schedule appointments (dr.html).
-Our application includes a speech-to-text transcription service as well for patients with conditions that may make it difficult for them to type (e.g. Arthritis) their symptoms.
-They can then send this to their doctor.
-(You can try it out on dr.html)
+#FHIR_Scenario2

+##Introduction
+This project is our submission for the FHIR Hackathon and Scenario 2.
+We have developed a prototype of a web-based application designed to enhance patient engagement and healthcare management.
+Our application allows patients to log in or register, report daily symptoms, view past health records, summarize biometric data, and schedule appointments with healthcare providers.
+Additionally, it incorporates a speech-to-text service for patients who may find it challenging to type, it help patients who have conditions like Arthritis.

+##Features
+User Authentication: Secure login and registration system for patient accounts.
+Symptom Reporting: Daily symptom reporting tool with speech-to-text functionality for ease of use.
+Health Record Management: Access and manage past health records.
+Biometric Data Summary: View summaries of biometric data to track health trends over time.
+Appointment Scheduling: Schedule appointments with doctors directly through the app.

 ## To test
 Click on login.html to load the site.
 If the database doesn't work, then the rest of the site's functionality can be tested via home.html.